HaidongGu/GettingAndCleaningData/README.md

 ```r
 new_col <- extract_feature(feature, c("^t", "^f"), c("Time", "Freq")))
 ```
-will get a new vector, new_col, which has the same size as feature, but if feature[i] starts with "t", new_col[i] will be "Time"
+will get a new vector, new_col, which has the same size as feature, but if feature[i] starts with "t", new_col[i] will be "Time", if feature[i] starts with "f", new_col[i] will be "Freq".

 feature                 | new_col
 ------------------------|---------------